Emergency Dentist Cambridge

 • Our In-House Dental Savings Plan – When you join, you get a sizeable discount on treatments completed at our office (without waiting periods, yearly maximums, and other red tape too!).

-• CareCredit Flexible Financing – With CareCredit’s payment plans, you don’t have to pay for the entire cost of your care in one lump sum.
+• Flexible Financing – With payment plans through Cherry and CareCredit, you don’t have to pay for the entire cost of your care in one lump sum.

 • Our Special Offers – Our promotions help you save on everything from preventive care to emergency treatments.
 Don’t hesitate to ask us about our current offers!

 From small cavities to severely cracked teeth, many dental injuries are largely preventable.
 As a result, healthy habits can save you money!
 If you’re not sure where to start, consider your at-home dental care regimen.
-In addition to brushing and flossing consistently, you should use an ADA-approved mouthwash to rinse daily.
+Brushing and flossing for physical removal of biofilm are the most important, and mouthwashes can be a helpful adjunct.
+Waterpiks and tongue scrapers are also good for bacteria removal.
+A healthy diet is important for the health of your teeth and the rest of your body.
 Outside of that, focus on protecting your smile from harm, like not chewing on ice cubes and wearing a mouthguard during sports.

 Important note: Many dental problems are largely preventable in the early stages.
 So, if you have a suspicion that something is wrong – whether it’s because your gums are bleeding or it hurts to chew – call us ASAP to schedule an appointment.